OrnitOnGithub/lan-chatroom/README.md

 To close the app, press `ctrl+c` in your terminal.

 If you want to change port, edit `port.txt`.
-Default is `12345`.
+Default is `12345`. <br>
+This number is always odd, as the following even port is used for other parts of the script (pinging users).
+If you set the port to an even number, it will be rounded up to the next odd number. <br>
+Also, some ports are reserved for other activity by your computer.
+The free ports normally are `49152 - 65535`

 /!\ **WARNING:** You will only recieve and see messages that are sent while the script is running on your computer.
+(Technically there is nuance to this, but just remember not to trust the message history too much.)

 /!\ **WARNING:** Both you and all recipients must be connected to the same network.